Lincoln, Wood County, Wisconsin: Geography

 Geologists call the prominent range of hills running from Marshfield to Bakerville through Nasonville the "Marshfield moraine".
 It is probably a terminal moraine left where a continental glacier stopped advancing long ago.
 The rest of the town is flatter.
 The section northwest of the moraine is heavy clay soil on the till plain left by that glacier, with sandstone and granite beneath.

 History

-The six mile square that would become Lincoln was first surveyed in the summer of 1851 by a crew working for the U.S. government.
+The outline of the six mile square that would become Lincoln was first surveyed in the summer of 1851 by a crew working for the U.S. government.
 In November and December 1853 another crew marked its section corners, walking through the woods and wading the streams, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains much good land and is clear from swamp The greater part of it is Rolling and good 2d Rate land.
 It is well watered and some of the streams are of sufficient size for Milling purposes The streams are all lined with good W P(?) which is the prevailing Timber.
 The upland is mostly Sugar & Lind.

-Lincoln Township was originally called "Johnson Township", and under the latter name was established in March 1868.
-A few months later, in June 1868, the township was renamed, after President Abraham Lincoln.
+Lincoln Township was established as "Johnson Township" in March 1868.
+A few months later in June 1868, the township was renamed for President Abraham Lincoln.